Checking and Measuring Brake Drums

-Brake drums are constructed of cast iron or aluminum that's been lined with steel or iron.
-Both of these materials lose their integrity from heat.
+Brake drums are cast iron or aluminum lined with steel or iron.
+Both of these materials lose their integrity from excessive heat.
 Drum brake systems convert energy in motion or kinetic energy into heat energy through friction.
-It's also true that brake shoes reach temperatures in excess of 450° F. As the temperature rises, the braking system loses efficiency.
-This is why so many brake drums have outer fins that transfer heat energy to the atmosphere.
+It is also true that brake shoes reach temperatures over 450° F. As the temperature rises, the braking system loses efficiency.
+Some brake drums have outer fins that help transfer heat energy to the atmosphere.

-If a brake drum is beginning to crack, it cannot be machined and must be discarded.
-Small cracks lead to big ones and the crack may be deeper in the cast than it appears.
-When resurfacing a drum always use a brake drum silencer band to reduce chatter marks caused by vibrations inherent to the process.
+Discard a brake drum if it is beginning to crack.
+Small cracks lead to big ones, which may be deeper in the cast than it appears.
+When resurfacing a drum, always use a brake drum silencer band to reduce chatter marks caused by vibrations inherent to the process.